jillesvangurp/kt-search-kts/README.md

 - check cluster status
 - manipulate cluster settings
+- take and restore snapshots
 - bulk index some content
 - introspect documents with some scripts
 - run some queries
+- use cron jobs to do any of the above
 - etc.